rougemeilland/SevenZip.Compression.Wrapper.NET/docs/AboutContentProperties_en.md

     3. The ZIP file originally holds the "length of data before compression" in the header.
 Therefore, it was decided that the 8-byte field of "data length before encoding" in the file format of the LZMA SDK is completely unnecessary.
     4. Unnecessary 8-byte fields have been removed in determining the LZMA compression format definition for ZIP files.
 Along with that, a field for the version of the LZMA SDK used by the compressed codec has been added to accommodate possible format changes in the future.
 (Actually, the LZMA SDK version field seems to be ignored)
     5. The 7-zip developer has considered making it possible to process both the LZMA SDK format and the ZIP format with the same codec.
 However, since those formats have different header parts, the read / write code in the header part is written at the application level separately from the LZMA codec.
-    6. However, the header part of the file format contained *content property* which is important for decoding.
+    6. However, the header part of the file format contained *content properties* which is important for decoding.
 Therefore, 7-zip developers have provided the `ICompressWriteCoderProperties` interface and the` ICompressSetDecoderProperties2` interface.
-The purpose is to allow the application to read and write headers while hiding the contents of the *content property* from the application.
+The purpose is to allow the application to read and write headers while hiding the contents of the *content properties* from the application.